 Electricity

+Repair category 2

-Repair Category 3 Notes Mixed era wiring was apparent.
-No evidence of recent testing was noted.
-Rewiring will likely be The Institution of Engineering and Technology recommends that inspection and testing is undertaken at least every 10 years and on change of occupancy.
+Notes At the time of our inspection there was no evidence of recent testing available.
+The Institution of Engineering and Technology recommends that inspection and testing is undertaken at least every 10 years and on change of occupancy.
 It should be appreciated that only the most recently constructed or rewired properties will have installations which fully comply with present IET regulations.

 Gas

+Repair category -

-Repair Category N/A Notes
+Notes

-Water, plumbing and bathroom fittings Repair Category 2 Notes Confirmation should be sought as to the consistency and cleanliness of the water supply to Local Authority satisfaction.
-The shower room fittings are to an older pattern.
-Excessive condensation is corroding the radiator.
+F Water, plumbing and bathroom fittings Repair category 3 Notes Leakage was apparent from the shower cubicle affecting surrounding areas.
+All necessary repairs shall require to be undertaken.
 Ongoing checks should be made to plumbing fitments and sealants.
 Failure of seals can result in dampness and decay to adjoining/underlying areas.

 Heating and hot water

+Repair category 1

-Repair Category 2 Notes No significant defects were noted.
-We assume the boiler has been installed and is maintained in line with the manufacturer's guidelines.
-The oil tank lacks a bund/concrete platt and is weathered.
+Notes No significant defects were noted.

+We assume the heating and hot water appliances have been installed and maintained in line with the manufacturer's guidelines.